apache/incubator-kie-tools/README.md

 - Prod

   - `pnpm -r build:prod`
-    - Will build all packages in for production.
+    - Will build all packages for production.
 Optimizers will run, binaries will be produced for multiple architectures etc.
   - `pnpm [pnpm-filter] build:prod`
     - Will build packages filtered by [`pnpm` filter](https://pnpm.io/filtering)
   - > E.g.,